 If you have an MSI motherboard, you can easily activate and deactivate the XMP profile.
 When you enter your MSI BIOS, you will see the XMP profile options on the main screen.
 If it is white, the XMP profile is deactivated.
 If it is red, it is activated.
 Click on it or select it with your keyboard arrow keys to activate and deactivate it.
 After that, save the settings and exit.

-Supported motherboards of different brands have a different process to enable and disable the XMP profile.
+Different brands of supported motherboards have different processes for enabling and disabling the XMP profile.
 Refer to your computer manufacturer’s support website for instructions on how to disable the XMP or related profile in your system BIOS.

 5] Reset BIOS to default settings